Nurses Clock In At Home As A Nurse Resource Provider...

 Becoming A Foster Parent

 A faster option in becoming a Nurse-Resource (foster) Provider to get your family, and home certified by a Foster Family Agency (FFA) who is contracting for the medically fragile foster care population.
 Angels In Waiting is working with Olive Crest FFA .
-Please contact Katie 657622-4110 and tell her Angels In Waiting sent you.
-1800 550-Child
+Please speak to Katie Takeshita and tell her Linda from Angels in Waiting sent you; Katie is our nurse-resource provider contact at Olive Crest her contact Information: Katie Takeshita, LCSW

 Once you have become a INP and a certified or licensed resource nurse-provider, the next step is to contact your local Department of Children and Family Services or a Foster Family Agency (FFA) who contracts for medically fragile foster care children.
 You and your significant other, will need to go through the requirements of becoming foster parents for "Medically Fragile Infants and Children."
 It can take up to 12 months to become licensed as a foster parent through the Department of Children and Family Services (DCFS).
 Find out your counties waiting period for licensing foster parents prior to making your decision.